-Webinars have long ago become an effective channel for promotion of numerous products and services.
-Yet, along with successful webinars there exist lots of online seminars, the results of which are far from what has been expected.
-In this article, 7 most widely spread webinar mistakes will be considered and the best ways of solving them will be offered.
+Webinars have long ago become an effective channel for the promotion of numerous products and services.
+Yet, along with successful webinars, there are many events, the results of which are far from what has been expected.
+This article considers 7 most widely spread webinar mistakes and gives the best ways of solving them.

 Many companies start active promotion of a webinar only one week before the event takes place.
 But the results of ON24 prove the audience could grow by 36% if the marketing campaign were started earlier than one week before the webinar.

 Solution: Start promotion 2 or 3 weeks before the actual webinar.
-A Large period of time will allow you becoming more flexible — you will be able to track the efficiency of different promotion tools, put aside less effective ones and activate some new channels.
+A large period will allow you to become more flexible — you will be able to track the efficiency of different promotion tools, put aside less effective ones and activate some new channels.

-Users tend to visit webinars to get answers to the questions they are worried about and to find new ideas.
+Users tend to visit webinars to answer the questions they are worried about and find new ideas.
 In case the speaker starts advertising or selling immediately, it will be very difficult to gain the audience’s trust.
-Nobody would like to spend time on listening to ads.
+Nobody would like to spend time listening to ads.

-If potential clients will be offered new ways of solving their problems, chances are the speaker will become known to be an expert, this finally leading to the more effective presentation of your product or service.
+If potential clients are offered new ways of solving their problems, chances are the speaker will become known to be an expert, this finally leading to a more effective presentation of your product or service.

 Solution: help people.
 Don’t be afraid to share precious pieces of advice and working practices.
 This way you will form the image of a professional and will never fail to draw clients.

 Never read slides during a presentation.
 This seems to be the most popular and obvious suggestion to a webinar presenter.
-Notwithstanding this, from time to time speakers can be encountered that would repeat the content of their keynotes practically on a word-to-word basis.
+Notwithstanding this, speakers can encounter speakers that would repeat their keynotes’ content practically on a word-to-word basis from time to time.
 Usually, this irritates the audience – they could have watched the keynote instead of attending the webinar.

-Low quality of sound turns effectiveness of any webinar to zero.
+The low quality of sound turns the effectiveness of any webinar to zero.
 When visitors hear you not well, they will just leave the webinar.

-Moreover, low sound quality can cause attendees feel an absence of professionalism, which could be transferred to the perception of your company in general.
+Moreover, low sound quality can cause attendees to feel an absence of professionalism, which could be transferred to your company’s perception in general.

 - Before the webinar, make sure you eliminated all distracting factors that might be heard by your audience — switch off the phone and entry phone, disconnect Skype and other unnecessary software.

-- Be sure to test the platform you intend to hold your webinar at approximately half an hour prior to the broadcast start.
+- Be sure to test the platform you intend to hold your webinar at approximately half an hour before the broadcast start.
 If you notice problems with sound, try to eliminate them or use another webinar service.